desticle/cse15l-lab-reports/LabReport1.md

 Working directory: The working directory is `home`.

-Explanation: `Hello.java is a file`, which cannot be set to be a directory.
+Explanation: An error is given because `Hello.java` is a file, which cannot be set to be a directory.

 ---